-The more I put out music on Spotify, and the more I make royalty money from that music, the more I want to learn about copyright and if my music distributor, DistroKid, takes care of this for me.
-So I researched the topic and wrote about it here.
+The more I put out music on Spotify (45+ songs and counting now), and the more I make royalty money from that music, the more I want to learn about copyright and if my music distributor, DistroKid, takes care of this for me.

 However, there are more details that are worth knowing when it comes to copyright, sample clearance, sample licensing, and putting out remixes and covers with DistroKid.